TN 97 (08-24)

 2. b.

 Analysis - Normally, the gift would be valued under the income rules in the month of receipt and the resources rules thereafter.
-However, since Tom's brother will not consent to sale of the stock, Tom's share of the stock is not income in the month of receipt nor resources thereafter since it cannot be used for Tom's support and maintenance.
-If Tom's brother consents to sell, Tom's share would be a countable resource beginning with the month following the month that consent was given.
+However, since Tom's sibling will not consent to sale of the stock, Tom's share of the stock is not income in the month of receipt nor resources thereafter since it cannot be used for Tom's support and maintenance.
+If Tom's sibling consents to sell, Tom's share would be a countable resource beginning with the month following the month that consent was given.

 4. Lack of Possession Restricts Ability to Use - Savings Bonds